-For the past 20 years, Dave has served as Global Ambassador for The Starlight Children’s Foundation, an organization dedicated to making a difference for seriously ill children and their families by helping them cope with pain, fear and isolation — brightening their world a little each day.
-In 2006, Dave was awarded the Humanitarian Of The Year Award from Starlight and for the past five years, Dave and his fans have helped Starlight deliver cuddly bears to hospitalized children during the holiday season.
-This year the drive presses on and his fans continue to make it possible for Starlight to make a huge difference in the lives of serious ill children and their families nationwide.
+For over 25 years, Dave has served as Global Ambassador for The Starlight Children’s Foundation, an organization dedicated to making a difference for seriously ill children and their families by helping them cope with pain, fear and isolation — brightening their world a little each day.
+In 2006, Dave was awarded the Humanitarian Of The Year Award from Starlight and with the help of the Dave Koz Fan Network have raised over a million dollars.

 ALTO SAX: Yamaha silver alto sax YAS-62S (beechler metal mouthpiece, #7)